Gavin1937/aggregate_linker/README.md

 ## Handling source folder deletion

 aggregate_linker will monitor the parent folder of all the source folder for auto healing.
 After a source folder get deleted and re-created, aggregate_linker will wait until no more modification happens to the newly created source folder for `HEAL_IDLE_TIMEOUT` seconds, then relink files inside.
-You can change `HEAL_IDLE_TIMEOUT` variable, default to 5 seconds.
+You can change `HEAL_IDLE_TIMEOUT` variable inside [aggregate_linker.py](./aggregate_linker.py) file, default to 5 seconds.

 ## 🧩 Cross-Platform Behavior